Improving guardianship standards together

 - To comply with the Safeguarding Vulnerable Groups Act 2006 and/or Children (Private Arrangements for Fostering) Regulations 2005.

-- To ensure all international students have 24-hour emergency contact with a responsible adult in the UK.
+- To ensure all international students have a 24-hour emergency contact with a responsible adult in the UK.

 - To put in place arrangements which maintain appropriate contact with the international student, the overseas parents and guardianship family and to ensure all appropriate records are up to date.